-- (a) the company's business model for managing the financial assets; and - (b) the contractual cash flow characteristics of the financial asset.
+- a) the company's business model for managing the financial assets; and for receivables and payables which are recognised inclusive of GST. - b) the contractual cash flow characteristics of the financial asset.

 Financial assets at amortised cost

 Term deposits are classified (and measured) at amortised cost on the basis that: